Education in Lebanon: History

 During the Lebanese Civil War, the various factions published their own history education books, trying to control historical narratives.
-Students and teachers often joined militias for protection, bringing arms to school and showcasing their allegiance by debates and graffiti.
-When the new Government of Lebanon signed the three-part blueprint for reconstruction in law in 1990, the third section of this peace agreement outlined five points for education reform.
+Students and teachers often joined militias for protection, bringing arms to school and showcasing their allegiance through debates and graffiti.
+When the new Government of Lebanon signed the three-part blueprint for reconstruction into law in 1990, the third section of this peace agreement outlined five points for education reform.

 The third major reform was a result of this and in 1994, the CERD carried out the Plan for Educational reform, which resulted in a revised national curriculum.
 The history curriculum caused controversy and subsequently did not pass reform legislature.
 Subsequent events to write a great narrative failed too, creating a gridlock and thus resulting in an unchanged 1968-71 history education curriculum.

+Impact of the 2026 Israel–Lebanon war

+The war between Israel and Lebanon has displaced hundreds of thousands of students and teachers.
+Education experts have expressed concern that the conflict may have created a lost generation of Lebanese students, widened social inequalities, and undermined national unity.

+Schools across southern Lebanon have been destroyed, and hundreds of educational institutions have been converted into temporary shelters for displaced people.
+These disruptions have added to the existing challenges facing Lebanon's education system, which had already been weakened by a severe economic crisis.
+In response, some schools in Lebanon have adopted online learning and other programs to reach students.
+However, education experts in the country have noted that many students remain without access to education.
+Moreover, efforts to compensate for lost instructional time have focused mainly on subjects such as science and mathematics, while topics like citizenship education have been neglected.
+According to Carlos Naffah, an academic researcher quoted by Al Jazeera, this approach could have dangerous consequences in a country like Lebanon, which is home to multiple religious sects.